raychorn/machine_learning_cuda1/readme.md

 ### Iterate S3 files and count the events from the database and compare with the count of all events from all bins.
 ### Check the max(start) - min(start) for each bin and report any > 10 minutes.
 ### Number of bins per hour?
 (Cannot exceed 6)
+### Charts and Graphs for binned data???
+This would take a good deal of time to generate.